 - In the meantime, give the lentils a good wash (works best in a sieve).

-- Add sweet potato cubes, lentils, veggie broth, spices, chopped tomatoes and a pinch of salt and let simmer with a lid on for about 15+ minutes (depending on the lentils you used).
+- Add sweet potato cubes, lentils, veggie broth, spices, chopped tomatoes and a pinch of salt.

-- Once lentils are soft, add coconut milk and let simmer for another 5-10 minutes.
+- Then add coconut milk and let simmer without a lid for another 10 minutes.
 At that point you could also throw in some extra vegetables like baby spinach leaves, some kale or olives (optional).

 - Serve with side dish of choice (rice, naan…) and a drizzle of fresh lime juice.
 I also highly recommend adding some chopped cashews on top.